ku-fpg/fpg-web/site/users/neilsculthorpe.markdown

 <p>
 I am a Post-Doctoral Researcher in the <a href="http://www.ittc.ku.edu/csdl/fpg/">Functional Programming Group</a> in the <a href="http://www.ittc.ku.edu/">Information and Telecommunication Technology Center</a>, at the <a href="http://www.ku.edu/">University of Kansas</a>.
-I have recently moved here from the <a href="http://www.nottingham.ac.uk/cs">University of Nottingham School of Computer Science</a>, where I was a member of the <a href="http://sneezy.cs.nott.ac.uk/joomla/">Functional Programming Laboratory</a>.
+I moved here from the <a href="http://www.nottingham.ac.uk/cs">University of Nottingham School of Computer Science</a>, where I was a member of the <a href="http://sneezy.cs.nott.ac.uk/joomla/">Functional Programming Laboratory</a>.
 </p>